-- Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the school - Processing is necessary for the performance of a contract to which the data subject is party, or in order to take steps at the request of the data subject prior to entering into a contract - Processing is necessary for compliance with a legal obligation to which the data controller is subject - Processing is necessary in order to protect the vital interests of the data subject or of another natural person - Processing is necessary for the purposes of the legitimate interests pursued by the data controller or by a third party - The data subject has given consent to the processing of his or her data for one or more specific purposes.
+- Processing is necessary for compliance with a legal obligation to which the data controller is subject - Processing is necessary in order to protect the vital interests of the data subject or of another natural person - Processing is necessary for the purposes of the legitimate interests pursued by the data controller or by a third party - The data subject has given consent to the processing of his or her data for one or more specific purposes.
 Agreement must be indicated clearly either by a statement or positive action to the processing.
 Consent requires affirmative action so silence, pre-ticked boxes or inactivity are unlikely to be sufficient.
 If consent is given in a document which deals with other matters, the consent must be kept separate from those other matters